mazzi/mazzi.github.com/archive.md

 ---
 layout: page
-title: Archive
+title: From time to time I write on this site.
+Not very often.
 ---

-If you are tired of pagination, you can find here all the posts on this blog.
+I used to write some posts (remember blogs?).
+Took me some time, so I decided to keep them here instead of deleting.

+You can find some technical posts, and lately some posts about soft skills.

 <ul>
   {% for post in site.posts %}